Expression Rates of Neural Operators for Linear Elliptic PDEs in Polytopes: Introduction

-The present paper is devoted to the expression rate analysis of a class of neural operators for the emulation of the coefficient-to-solution map for boundary value problems for linear, self-adjoint second order elliptic differential operators.
-We show the existence of finite-parametric neural network approximations of the data-to-solution map $\calG^\dagger:\cD \to Y$.
-Here, $\cD$ is a compact subset of the space of admissible PDE input data, and $Y$ is a Hilbert space where suitable weak formulations of the PDE admit a unique solution.
-Specifically, we prove existence of approximating, finite-parametric neural operators $\{\calG_\epsilon\}_{\epsilon > 0}$ of accuracy $\epsilon>0$, with an encoder-approximator-decoder structure (see \eqref{eq:G=RAE} ahead).
-We bound the size and depth of NNs forming the operator with respect to the worst-case error $\epsilon \in (0,1]$ over the data set $\cD$.
+The present paper is devoted to the expression rate analysis of a class of neural operators for the emulation of the (nonlinear) coefficient-to-solution maps $\cS:\cK\to Y$ for boundary value problems for linear, self-adjoint second order elliptic differential operators.
+Here, $\cK$ is a compact subset of the space of admissible PDE input data, and $Y$ is a Hilbert space where suitable weak formulations of the PDE admit a unique solution.
+Specifically, we prove existence of approximating, finite-parametric neural operators $\{\calG_\epsilon\}_{\epsilon > 0}$ of accuracy $\epsilon\in(0,1)$, with an encoder-approximator-decoder structure (see \eqref{eq:G=RAE} ahead).
+We bound the size and depth of NNs forming the operator with respect to the worst-case error $\epsilon \in (0,1)$ over the data set $\cK$.
 When the domain where the PDE is set is polytopal, we show algebraic and exponential expression rates of $\calG_\epsilon$ for PDEs with input data with, respectively, finite and analytic regularity.
+The intent of this paper is to derive upper bounds for the approximation rates.
+A construction is introduced, but it is used as a theoretical tool, rather than being proposed as a practical tool to be used in computations.
+In practice, neural networks are trained with, e.g., gradient descent based on an empirical loss function computed on finite training data, introducing training and generalization errors which we do not consider here.